 Some people with a food allergy are at risk of a life-threatening reaction (anaphylaxis) that requires emergency treatment.

 Don't ignore a reaction that occurs shortly after eating a particular food.
-See your doctor to determine what's causing it.
+See your doctor to determine the cause of your symptoms.
 Even if you've had a relatively mild reaction in the past, subsequent allergic reactions may be more serious.
 Get emergency treatment for any severe food reaction.

 See more Expert Answers